 It is their job to take the views of the class and report back to the other leaders at designated meetings.

-We have an e-safety group including parents and other carers from both schools.
-The committee wanted to highlight some very useful e-safety resources available for parents and hope you will explore some of the following sites:
+We wanted to highlight some very useful e-safety resources available for parents and hope you will explore some of the sites in the information below:

 Internet Matters provides useful up to date support for parents